alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 Participants came to a focus group at Fujitsu to talk about a project to design a platform to use for autism research.

+These sessions were run according to the project's study protocol for in-person sessions, detailed here: https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A9_StudyProtocol.pdf

 In line with Autistica's policy, all sessions were held outside of rush hour.
 Refreshments including vegan and gluten free options were provided after the request of some participants, and a quiet room was available.
 There were always multiple facilitators present.
-All participants were talked through the agenda and a consent form [link to consent form]
+All participants were talked through a schedule [agenda](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A6_ConsentForm.pdf) and a [consent form](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A6_ConsentForm.pdf), as well as a [participant information sheet](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A7_ParticipantInformationSheet.pdf)

 All participants from Autistica's Insight Group were paid in line with Autistica's policy and involve guidelines.

 The focus group was recorded.

 ### 2. Transcribe discussion <img src="../../images/noun-project-icons/noun_transcript_532343.png" width="150" align="right"/>

+All data from the focus groups were collected and processed in accordance with the project's [data management protocols for in-person sessions](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/project-management/A8_DataManagement.pdf)

 The focus group was written down word-for-word.
 No personally identifying information was included in this document.